interTwin-eu/itwinai/docs/getting_started_with_itwinai.rst

 **Requirements**

 * Linux environment.

-* Windows and macOS were never tested.
+Windows and macOS were never tested.

 Micromamba installation
 +++++++++++++++++++++++

-To manage Conda environments we use micromamba, a light weight version of conda.
+To manage Conda environments we use micromamba, a lightweight version of Conda.

-It is suggested to refer to the `Manual installation guide <https://mamba.readthedocs.io/en/latest/micromamba-installation.html#umamba-install/>`_.
+In order to install micromamba, please refer to the `Manual installation guide <https://mamba.readthedocs.io/en/latest/micromamba-installation.html#umamba-install/>`_.

 Consider that Micromamba can eat a lot of space when building environments because packages are cached on the local filesystem after being downloaded.
-To clear cache you can use `micromamba clean -a`.
+To clear cache, you can use `micromamba clean -a`.
 Micromamba data are kept under the `$HOME` location.
-However, in some systems, `$HOME` has a limited storage space and it would be cleverer to install Micromamba in another location with more storage space.
+However, in some systems, `$HOME` has a limited storage space so it is recommended to install Micromamba in another location with more storage space by changing the `$MAMBA_ROOT_PREFIX` variable.
-Thus by changing the `$MAMBA_ROOT_PREFIX` variable.
-See a complete installation example for Linux below, where the default `$MAMBA_ROOT_PREFIX` is overridden:
+Below is a complete installation example where the default `$MAMBA_ROOT_PREFIX` is overridden for Linux:

 .. code-block:: bash